-Christopher Monger has won awards for directing theatre, feature films, and screenwriting.
-He has directed eight feature films and written over forty screenplays.
+Christopher Monger has directed eight feature films and written over forty screenplays and two novels.

 He’s best known for writing the critically acclaimed HBO film ‘Temple Grandin’ based on the life of the famed autistic Dr. Grandin.
 The film was nominated for 15 Emmys, including nominations for Christopher’s script, Mick Jackson’s direction and ClaireDanes’ portrayal of Temple – and won 7 including Best Film.
 Christopher won the Humanitas Prize, the Peabody, AFI, and Voice Awards for his script.
 He was also nominated for PEN and WGA Awards and shared the Western Writers Spur Award with the Coen Brothers.

 Born in Ffynnon Taf, Wales, he started making films while studying painting at the Chelsea School of Art, London.
 His produced credits include: ‘The Englishman Who Went Up A Hill But Came Down A Mountain’, for Miramax Films, starring Hugh Grant, Colm Meaney & Tara Fitzgerald; ‘Just Like A Woman’, starring Julie Walters and Adrian Pasdar; ‘Waiting For The Light’ starring Shirley McLaine & Teri Garr; ‘Crime Pays / Mae’n Talu Withe’, starring Ronnie Williams & Veronica Quilligan; and ‘Voice Over’ starring Ian McNeice.

 Christopher also wrote the popular television film ‘Seeing Red’ for Granada and WGBH, for which he received a Christopher Award; and wrote and directed ‘Girl From Rio’ starring Hugh Laurie, which won the Hollywood Film Festival.